10 Signs You Were Shamed In Childhood — and How to Overcome Toxic Shame?

 Practical Exercise 2 – Giving Yourself Time And Attention

-Choosing to love yourself involve giving time and attention to yourself.
+Choosing to love yourself involves giving time and attention to yourself.
 This includes:

 1. Taking time for proper rest and relaxation: